 Today, I’m going to replay a game I played as a child in a cold attic on a computer that ran slower than a geriatric tortoise moonwalking through sludge.
 This game I played so intently was not among the first to introduce me to video games, yet Call of Duty 2 is definitely the game I remember the most vividly from my childhood.
 I remember my brother bringing it home one day and how I used to peer over his shoulder, watching him blow chunks out of the enemy.
 I would sneak around trying to play the game without my brother finding out, sitting for hours just running around in the game before re-enacting my victories in the garden with some twigs.
 My nostalgic affection for Call of Duty 2, and my wish to preserve that childish glee, makes me terrified of playing the game again as an adult.
 Oh bugger it, let’s hammer another nail into my masochist coffin and boot up the game.

-When revisiting a beloved game from the past my first reaction is usually to recoil in horror at the graphical abomination on the screen, as in the case of Mafia or Morrowind.
+When revisiting a beloved game from the past (like my Level 30 League of Legends account) my first reaction is usually to recoil in horror at the graphical abomination on the screen, as in the case of Mafia or Morrowind.
 For a game released in 2005, Call of Duty 2 holds up surprisingly well and looks visually decent.
 Of course, it lacked the realism we are now accustomed to, for example the lip sync was noticeably awful; this does affect the immersion of the game, though I can forgive this as I am reminded of my beloved, late goldfish, Josephine.
 The game begins in the Russian field so familiar to me as we are taught the basics of warfare.
 This appears to be the usual tutorial, except news quickly spreads that a huge counter-attack is being launched against your front.
 From there it’s straight into gameplay, refreshingly without any unnecessary filler.
 This differs from the 30 or so minutes it usually takes to start a game now, accumulating pointless achievements for loading the game, moving your character successfully, not putting your controller in the oven and so on.
 The game just lets you go for it, and within minutes of starting you’ll be sneaking through streets, flanking tanks, clearing out houses and shelled buildings and basically shooting anything that looks vaguely Aryan.